 Alpha is measure of the difference between a portfolio's actual returns and its expected performance, given its level of risk as measured by beta.
 A positive Alpha figure indicates the portfolio has performed better than its beta would predict.
-In contrast, a negative Alpha indicates the portfolio has underperformed, given the expectations established by volatile than the market, and a portfolio with a beta less than 1 is less volatile than the market.
+In contrast, a negative Alpha indicates the portfolio has underperformed, given the expectations established by beta.